 Falk and Environmental Council Announce Conservation Grants

-Dane County Executive Kathleen Falk and the Dane County Environmental Council announced $12,700 in grant awards for 16 projects proposed by 14 different organizations that restore natural areas and promote conservation in Dane County.
+Dane County Executive Kathleen Falk and the Dane County Environmental Council announced $11,800 in grant awards for 12 projects that restore natural areas and promote conservation in Dane County.

 ”These grants target modest amounts of funds to local dedicated conservation groups, who then accomplish a lot of great restoration work throughout Dane County.
-My thanks to these 14 different local organizations and the Environmental Council for their great work,” said Falk.
+My thanks to these 12 local organizations and the Environmental Council for their great work,” said Falk.

-The Dane County Environmental Grants Program awards grants every year to a diverse group of nonprofit community organizations, school districts, and municipalities.
+The Dane County Environmental Grants Program awards funding to a diverse group of nonprofit community organizations, school districts, and municipalities.
 All of the projects must take place in Dane County and provide a benefit to Dane County residents.

 Funding for these grants is provided through Falk’s Land and Water Legacy Initiative and generous donations from local businesses and individuals.
 Most grant recipients also provide matching funds in order to complete their projects.